ringcentral/ringcentral-javascript/README.md

 };
 ```

-### Do not add blank lines on beginning on ending functions
+### Do not add blank lines on beginning or ending functions

 ```javascript
 // BAD